acend/helm-basics-training/content/en/docs/02.0/_index.md

 [...]
 ```

-Thus we need to change it inside our `values.yaml` file:
+Thus, we need to change it inside our `values.yaml` file:

 ```yaml
 [...]